Français

 What are the dangers of withdrawing a refugee claim?

 Filing an H&C application does not give an applicant the right to remain in Canada until the application is decided.
-And, there are several reasons why a person might not have the right to make an H&C application so it is important to get legal advice before withdrawing a claim.

 Can a refugee claimant who is not accepted make an H&C application?